• Skip to main content

 Calling home from the beach

 The only option for calling home was to buy an international phone card from a local store and wait patiently in a long queue in an internet café to use the phone.
-Nowadays, you’d just use a free app like NobelApp.
+Nowadays, you'd use a free app like NobelApp.

-Or there was the alternative of locating a phone box (remember them?) and making several attempts to dial before realizing that no one was even in.
-Then I’d have to make the journey back to the one and only phone box in town the following day to wish my dad happy birthday.
+Or there was the alternative of locating a phone booth (remember them?) and making several attempts to dial before realizing that no one was even in.

-Thankfully, things have come a long way since then and the age of the smartphone has come to the backpacker's rescue.
+Thankfully, things have come a long way since then, and the age of the smartphone has come to the backpacker's rescue.

 Phone booth